 MassBays will submit a final revised CCMP to EPA’s National Estuary Program by the end of 2018 that reflects community input from across the planning area and priorities set by the Management Committee.
 The revision process included:

-- Formal regional stakeholder meetings.
-(2013 and ongoing)
+- Formal regional stakeholder meetings (ongoing since 2013)

-- Discussion sessions with state agency representatives to discuss synergisms and prevent duplication of effort.
-(2014)
+- Discussion sessions with state agency representatives to discuss synergisms and prevent duplication of effort (ongoing since 2014)

 - Management Committee workshops and Subcommittee efforts.

 - A full-day State of the Bays Symposium to introduce the 2015 Public Review Draft CCMP.

 In 2016, EPA published new guidelines for developing CCMPs and MassBays moved to respond to changes in the required scope.
 In March 2017 the Management Committee approved an updated suite of goals and strategies.

 Additional Resources for 2018 Comprehensive Conservation and Management Plan

 1996: The first CCMP